Emurgo/Emurgo-Research/ergo/Governance-Stake-Slashing-Pool-Spec.md

 1. Failing to post a datapoint in the latest epoch
 2. Failing to include all other oracle datapoint boxes as a collector

-There is a *margin of error* which all oracles must be within in order to get rewarded for being accurate in the given epoch.
-They must be plus or minus the margin of error compared to the previous finalized datapoint.
-If they are not accurate, the current scheme does not pay them out (rather than slashing which is a bit aggressive).
+There is an *outlier range* which all oracles must be within in order to get rewarded for providing data in the given epoch.
+This current scheme does not pay them out if they are not within this outlier range (rather than slashing which is a bit aggressive).

 Governance voting may happen every time an oracle commits a datapoint.
 They simply include the new oracle payout price they are voting for in register R7 of their datapoint box.
 If 75% of all oracles vote for the exact same new payout price, then the posting price is officially updated.